Police Officer

 Best Rated

-Asked by tyler about 13 years ago
+Asked by MjD about 13 years ago

-Asked by sunny71 over 11 years ago
+Asked by Ryan over 12 years ago

 Can a auto part store order and sell you illegal parts ?
 I went to O'relly today and the man said he can order me white headlight for my car and im afraid it'll be illegal

-Asked by eatbreathcheer almost 13 years ago
+Asked by eatbreathcheer about 13 years ago

 I doubt there are very many auto parts that are illegal.
 What you do with them might be.
 For example, selling exhaust cutouts is legal.
 Running them on a street car is illegal.
 Running them on a track is legal.